ianstormtaylor/slate/docs/concepts/04-transforms.md

 }
 ```

-2. The `match` option is defaulted to a function that only matches the specific path, in this case `[2]`:
+Second, the `match` option is defaulted to a function that only matches the specific path, in this case `[2]`:

 ```js
 match: (node, path) => Path.equals(path, [2])